 I’m not a prolific poster, but on Laird Barron’s blog I was minded to comment that Barron is already a master of the short story form, but can he sustain it in the long format?
 I’d just read “The Beautiful Thing That Awaits Us All” and was utterly blown away.
 No way can I do that, I thought, jealously.
 Not a word wasted, damn your eye, Barron!

 I’m still hiding my faults and flaws as a writer in the long form of the game.
 That plot error on page 67?
 It will be forgotten by pages 541, surely.
-If the name of the mechanic at Barrier changes three times in a hundred pages, so what?
+If the name of the mechanic in The Barrier changes three times in a hundred pages, but so what?
 I mean, who will notice?
+Nobody’s going to read it.
 Right?
 Am I right?
 Wrong.
 You will notice.
 Which is another reason I can’t bring myself to ask for more than a dollar.

 So, once again, my apologies, and another promise: I will get better.